This lentil dal recipe is an adventure in simple, Indian spices!

 - 2 tsp. curry powder

 - 2 tsp. garam masala

 - 1/2 cup fresh, chopped cilantro (for garnish)

-Once the oil is hot, add the garlic and ground black pepper to the oil and sauce for about 1 minute.
+- Once the oil is hot, add the garlic and ground black pepper to the oil and sauté for about 1 minute.
 You want the garlic to brown slightly.

-Serve over brown rice and garnish with fresh cilantro.
+- Serve over brown rice or cauliflower rice and garnish with fresh cilantro.